The Benefits of Chewing Gum

 Does it Matter What Kind of Gum I Chew?

-- Sugar alcohols (sorbitol or xylitol)
+- Sugar alcohols (sorbitol, xylitol or mannitol)

 - Artificial sweeteners (aspartame, saccharin, or stevia)